SpotlightKid/cchorus/README.md

 ## Formats

-This plugin is available in the following plug-in formats by default:
+This plugin is available in the following plugin formats by default:

 * [CLAP] (`de.chrisarndt.cchorus`)
 * [LADSPA] (`cchorus-ladspa.so`)